Are Havaneses Good with Kids? Family Guide

 Havaneses are small and somewhat fragile, so children must be taught gentle handling.
 They do best with older children who understand boundaries.

-With a typical weight of 7-13 lbs and lifespan of 14-16 yrs, the Havanese requires thoughtful care tailored to their specific breed characteristics.
+A mature Havanese runs 7-13 lbs with a 14-16 yrs life expectancy, and the breed has enough quirks of its own that owner knowledge is a real variable in how well things go.
 What sets the Havanese apart from other toy breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 Age-Appropriate Interactions